This page has information on the role and aims of positive psychology in well-being, which we can apply and use in the current coronavirus situation.

-Positive Psychology is the scientific study of human flourishing, and an applied approach to optimal functioning.
+Positive Psychology is the scientific study of human flourishing, and is an applied approach to optimal functioning.
 It has also been defined as the study of the strengths and virtues that enable individuals, communities and organisations to thrive (Gable & Haidt 2005; Sheldon & King 2001).

 It’s grounded in the belief that people want to lead meaningful and fulfilling lives, to cultivate what is best within them, and to enhance their experiences of love, work, and play (Positive Psychology Center 2016).